 If your seat has a base too broad to feat the airplane seats with rigid armrests, the airplane staff must enable a seat with moveable armrests for you.

-If your car seat cannot be installed correctly because of the minimal distance between rows, the airplane staff can move you to a bulkhead seat or a seat in a row with extra distance but in the same class.
+If your car seat cannot be installed correctly because of the minimal distance between rows, the airplane staff can move you to a bulkhead seat or a seat in a row with extra space but in the same class.

 However, you are not allowed to install the CSS in the exit row seats.

 Now, when you reserve the seats, call your airline and make sure you get the place right next to your toddler.
-Also, check the seat dimensions and compare them with the dimensions of your car seat.
+Also, check the seat dimensions and compare them with the measurements of your car seat.

 The airlines are obligated to provide the exact dimensions of all of their seats on their websites or via phone.
 So, don't forget to check this information.